The electrolytic process

 This process results in a high-purity magnesium product with a low capital cost, however it requires a high level of labour and energy use, and comes with significant carbon dioxide and slag by-product.

-The carbothermal process (new technology)
+The carbothermal process

 The carbothermal process is chemically straightforward — at high temperatures, carbon reduces metal oxide to pure metal and carbon monoxide.
 This requires a low level of energy input with a direct and efficient reaction, it’s applied at an industrial scale for iron and silicon production.
 While it requires high production intensity, it offers inexpensive reactants and a potentially continuous process with low environmental impact.